The Banished Court Magician Aims to Become the Strongest: Anime

 An anime television series adaptation was announced on March 21, 2025.
 It is produced by Gekkou and directed by Ken Takahashi, with Kazuyuki Fudeyasu handling series composition, Yōko Satō designing the characters, and KOUICHI and Tsubasa Takada composing the music.
-The series premiered on October 4, 2025, on the IMAnimation programming block on TV Asahi and its affiliates.
-The opening theme song is "Quest", performed by Kiro Akiyama, while the ending theme song is "Kakera" (欠片), performed by aruma.
+The series aired from October 4 to December 20, 2025, on the IMAnimation programming block on TV Asahi and its affiliates.
+The opening theme song is "Quest", performed by Kiro Akiyama, and the ending theme song is "Kakera" (欠片), performed by Aruma.
 Crunchyroll is streaming the series.
 Medialink licensed the series in Southeast Asia for streaming on Ani-One Asia's YouTube channel.